disposableraft/super-lamp/README.md

 This repo contains my work on the first lesson from [FastAI](https://www.fast.ai/).

-The model ([DogClassifier.ipynb](./DogClassifier.ipynb)) was trained with about 87% accuracy in predicting a dog's breed from a set of 120 possible classes.
+The model ([DogClassifier-2.ipynb](./notebooks/DogClassifier-2.ipynb)) was trained with about 87% accuracy in predicting a dog's breed from a set of 120 possible classes.
+It used images from the [Stanford Dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/) dataset.

 ![](./images/dog-classifier.gif)